akdenizcse/pl-evaluation-solidity/template.md

 ------------------------
 ### Examples
 - this example is one of the `smart contract` but simple one.
-- what does exactly that smart contract example do? ss.
+- what does exactly that smart contract example do? .

 That sets the value of a variable and exposes it for other contracts to access.